-The MCA (and previous) M-S Carbines came with two completely independent safeties.
-The first was a traditional wing safety at the end of the bolt that locked the striker.
+MCA Carbines came with two completely independent safeties.
+The first was a traditional wing safety at the rear end of the bolt that locked the striker.
+Unfortunately, a low mounted scope could block the rotation of this safety, preventing its use.
 The second safety was intended for use with low-mounted telescopic sights and blocked the trigger.
 This was engaged by a slider mounted on the top tang.

-The barrel incorporated an integral sleeve that reached back beyond the head of the bolt.
+The barrel incorporated an integral sleeve that extended back and enclosed the head of the bolt.
 This was a strong design intended to protect the shooter.
 The controlled feed bolt face was not recessed to enclose the cartridge head.
 The lands and grooves inside the barrel were lapped to a mirror finish at the factory.
 Externally, the barrel tapered all the way to the muzzle and incorporated three visible steps.

 Iron sights were standard on all M-S rifles.
-These consisted of a hooded, silver bead, ramp front sight and a two-leaf, open rear sight.
+These consisted of a hooded, silver bead, ramp front sight and a two-leaf, open rear sight with a "U" shaped notch.
 The shorter leaf was supposed to be regulated for 100-200 yards and the taller (folding) leaf for 300 yards.
 Both sights were mounted in standard dovetails and could be drifted laterally to adjust for windage.
 There was no elevation adjustment beyond the different heights of the rear blades--in effect two elevation steps.
 The top of the front receiver ring, as well as the front sight ramp, were carefully stippled to reduce glare.

 Carbines were supplied with traditional "Mannlicher" full length stocks.
 The purpose of the full length stock was to protect the barrel and prevent its contacting a hard surface when the rifle was fired over an impromptu rest.
 It also gave the rifle a very distinctive and racy appearance and this style of stock became known generically as a "Mannlicher stock."
 Steyr still produces a Classic Mannlicher Full Stock Carbine, but it is not based on the Mannlicher-Schönauer action.
 (See the Product Review page for a review of the modern Steyr Mannlicher carbine).

-M-S Carbine stocks were typically made from selected, moderately figured, European thin-shell walnut.
+M-S stocks were typically made from select, European thin-shell walnut.
 There were bordered, hand checkered panels on both sides of the pistol grip and wrap-around checkering on the forend.
 The pistol grip cap and buttplate of the Model 1961-MCA were black plastic and both were set-off by white line spacers.
-The stock's end cap at the muzzle was blued steel.
+The forend cap at the muzzle was blued steel.

 The MCA stock design incorporated a moderate Monte Carlo comb.
 This was sloped slightly forward to move the comb away from the face during recoil.
-On the left side of the buttstock was a European style cheekpiece accented by a fluted border (shadow line).
+On the left side of the buttstock was a European style, shadow line cheekpiece.
 The pistol grip had a smooth, natural curve.
 Unlike most production rifles, the M-S stock was commendably slender at pistol grip and forend.
 Both were oval shaped in cross-section.
 Deluxe, quiet, 1" sling swivels were included.

-The 1961-MCA Mannlicher Carbine fed cartridges exceptionally smoothly and reliably from its Schönauer spool magazine.
-It was also exceptionally easy to load and unload.
+The Mannlicher 1961-MCA Carbine fed cartridges smoothly and reliably from its Schönauer spool magazine.
+It was also unusually easy to load and unload.
 These little carbines were well balanced, easy to carry, fast to point and accurate.
 Their short length and elegant stock design definitely contributed to their lasting appeal.
-For many years, Steyr advertised the Mannlicher-Schönauer Carbine as the "World's Finest Rifle."
-Although they are basically a 106 year old design that has been out of production for some 38 years, legions of admirers think they still are.
+For many years, Steyr advertised the Mannlicher-Schönauer as the "World's Finest Rifle."
+Although they are basically a 110 year old design that has been out of production for over 40 years, legions of admirers think they still are.